eunomia-bpf/wasm-bpf-evaluation/README.md

 # Evaluation of wasm-bpf

 ## Includes

-- Compare original libbpf and wasm-bpf on startup delay.
-Use examples at `wasm-bpf/examples`
+- Compare startup delay of `example/bootstrap` among native, wasm-bpf, and docker
 - Try run examples on bpftime
-- Test wasm-bpf's overhead on ringbuf and call to userspace bpf map functions
+- Test map syscall speed (call per second) amond wasm-bpf, native
+- Test ringbuf poll speed.
+Produce events on a uprobe hook, and test how many events can we handle per second